growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration.md

 ### Full-text search in the workspace

-1. If you enter /growi search [keyword(s)], the search results will be displayed.
+1. If you input /growi search [keyword(s)], the search results will be displayed.
    - e.g. /growi search example
      ![full-text-search-display-result-command](../../../ja/admin-guide/management-cookbook/images/full-text-search-display-result-command.png)
    - Search results